SeisoLLC/easy_infra/README.md

 ## Getting Started

-easy_infra is a docker container that simplifies and secures Infrastructure as Code deployments by running security scans prior to running IaC tools.
+easy_infra is a Docker container that simplifies and secures Infrastructure as Code deployments by running security scans prior to running IaC tools.
 It supports three main use cases:

 1. **Experimentation** by supporting interactive use and secure troubleshooting.